Ginan: GNSS Analysis Centre Software

-Ginan is best described as a super GNSS data processor.
-It applies models of the Earth’s gravity (Earth tides) and Ionosphere, in order to create corrections for potential errors.
+Ginan functions as a super GNSS processing engine that applies models of the Earth's gravity (Earth tides) and Atmosphere to generate corrections for potential errors, which drives down the uncertainty on the parameter of interest.

-The software takes signal data from many satellites and constellations and combines it with predictions from the models to create a correction signal.
-When applied with a GNSS receiver, this signal can increase the accuracy of a calculated position reliably to within a few centimetres.
+The Ginan tools take signal data from multiple satellites and constellations and combines it with predictions from the models to produce a correction signal.
+When users apply this signal with a GNSS receiver, it reliably enhances the accuracy of calculated positions to within a few centimetres.